Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 ### Multiple Intent Model

 Enabling this feature creates multiple ML intent models for your VA.
 All the Primary Dialog Intents will be part of the Bot Level Intent Model.
 Separate Dialog Level ML Models are created for each of the other Dialog Tasks and Sub Dialog Tasks, consisting of all the sub-intents used in the respective task definition.
-[Refer here for details](https://developer.kore.ai/docs/bots/nlp/user-utterances/#Threshold_Configurations).
+[Learn more](https://developer.kore.ai/docs/bots/nlp/user-utterances/#Threshold_Configurations).

 ### Lemmatization of KG Synonyms